gretard/T120M023/README.md

 4. Write additional tests if needed
 5. Run mutation testing
 6. Write additional tests if needed
-7. Repeat steps 2-6 for *SqrtTest* class
+7. Write tests for *Calculator* and *PasswordGenerator* classes and repeat 3-6 steps

 ### Task ###